poshjosh/chinomsoikwuagwu.com/2022/08/10/Modifying-legacy-applications-using-domain-driven-design-DDD.md

 post subscription action.
 We can deduce the following requirements for designing such an action:

 - The post subscription action needs to be done asynchronously.
-- The post subscription action should be decoupled from any particular action (e.g. notifying the customer) This way we can specify other actions that may happen post subscription.
+- The post subscription action should be decoupled from any particular action (e.g. notifying the customer) This way, we can specify other actions that may happen post subscription.

 The above requirements could be met by the observer pattern using events and event listeners.
 Springframework makes using application events easy.
 Instances of